unisonweb/website/src/compare-lang/unison-for-python-devs.md

 ### The REPL

 Unison uses **watch expressions** to interactively evaluate code, instead of a traditional REPL.
+Watch expressions let you test and explore code directly in your source files.

-The Unison Codebase Manager (UCM) watches for changes to `.u` files and evaluates any lines starting with `>` in the file.
+The Unison Codebase Manager (UCM) watches for changes to `.u` files and evaluates any lines starting with `>` in the file as a watch expression.
+The expressions must be "pure", meaning they cannot perform side effects like `IO` or throwing exceptions.

-Everything in your file and in your current project is available to use in watch expressions.
+Everything in your file and in your current project is in scope.

 <div class="side-by-side"><div>